Chatan2700/responsive-portfolio-I1/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and use it according to your needs. (jjk)
+This project was inspired by the teachings of https://github.com/Ade-mir.
+It's solely for my personal learning and doesn't involve copying or claiming their work as my own.